Michelin Stars Statistics: Key Takeaways

 In 2025, the number of Michelin-starred restaurants has grown steadily due to the guide’s expansion into new territories.
 According to Michelin’s latest data:

-- 3-Star Restaurants: 150+ worldwide
+- 3-Star restaurants: 150+ worldwide

-- 2-Star Restaurants: Approx. 500+
+- 2-Star restaurants: 500+

-- 1-Star Restaurants: 3,000+
+- 1-Star restaurants: 3,000+

 The concentration of 3-star restaurants remains highest in France, Japan and Spain.
 As of the 2025 guide update, these countries lead the world in 3-star Michelin restaurants:

-Country/Region | Number |
+Country/Territory | Number of 3-Star Michelin restaurants |

 France | 31 |